netdata/netdata/docs/GettingStarted.md

 # Getting Started

-These are your first steps **after** you have installed netdata.
+These are your first steps **after** you have installed Netdata.
 If you haven't installed it already, please check the [installation page](../packaging/installer).

 ## Accessing the dashboard

-To access the netdata dashboard, navigate with your browser to:
+To access the Netdata dashboard, navigate with your browser to:

 ```
 http://your.server.ip:19999/